top of page

 Learn the Tauiwi Tautoko approach to challenging racism in everyday conversations, with the support and structure of a facilitated course led by experienced trainers.
 We run two formal cohorts per year on average, beginning in the autumn and spring.

-Together with participants across te motu, you will be guided on a 10-week journey, learning and practicing with others.
+Together with participants across the motu, you will be guided on a 7-week journey, learning and practicing with others.
 There is strength in community, and in structure: this formal course makes it easier to learn more deeply and sustain your focus and energy.

-Cohorts commence with an introductory in-person all-day hui, where we build relationships (whakawhanaungatanga) and begin to practice the Tauiwi Tautoko approach in real-time conversations.
+Cohorts commence with an introductory half- to full-day hui, where we build relationships (whakawhanaungatanga) and begin to practice the Tauiwi Tautoko approach in real-time conversations.

-We then meet online for nine weekly webinars, where we check in, discuss the learning resources, and practice applying new skills.
+We then meet online for seven weekly sessions, where we check in, discuss the learning resources, and practice applying new skills.
 Throughout, volunteers and facilitators from the Tauiwi Tautoko community support this learning by suggesting places to intervene online, and observe and reflect on the group's interventions to help participants hone their approach.

-We end with a half-day hui, again in person, to debrief together about the work we've done and things we've learned, and affirm ongoing relationships and commitments that continue in the Tauiwi Tautoko community beyond the course.
+We then end our seventh week with a half-day hui, to debrief together about the work we've done and things we've learned, and affirm ongoing relationships and commitments that continue in the Tauiwi Tautoko community beyond the course.

 formalcohort.png